narwhalacademy/zebra-crossing/README.md

 - Setup up a pin code for your mobile phone SIM card:
   - [See iPhone instructions](https://support.apple.com/en-hk/HT201529).
   - [See Android instructions](https://www.maketecheasier.com/change-sim-pin-android/).
-  - Search your phone provider's website to find out what their default password is (it varies from carrier to carrier).
+  - If necessary, search your phone provider's website to find out what their default password is (it varies from carrier to carrier).
 - Turn on the firewall on your computer:
   - Mac: `System Preferences → Security & Privacy → Firewall`.
   - Windows: `Control Panel → System and Security → Windows Firewall`.
 - Turn off remote access on your computer:
-  - Mac: `System Preferences → Sharing → Remote Login, Remote Management1`.
+  - Mac: `System Preferences → Sharing → Remote Login, Remote Management`.
   - Windows: `Control Panel → System and Security → System: Allow remote access → Don't Allow Remote connections to this computer`.
 - Set up basic anti-virus software on your computer:
   - Mac: None required. ([Read Wirecutter's explanation](https://www.nytimes.com/wirecutter/blog/best-antivirus/.))